MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/test-nested-tabs.md

 # H1

-When you need "nested conceptual tabs" there are two options:
+When you need "nested conceptual tabs" there are three options:

 1. Dependent conceptual tabs
 1. Zone pivots
+1. Use an Include file that contains conceptual tabs

 ## Zone pivot example